Building a Coding Agent: Python/Django Edition

 The app you will build

-The agent edits a copied Django template and leaves you with a project you
+the agent edits a copied Django template and leaves you with a project you

 can run.